Back Pain

 Back pain is a common condition that affects people of all ages and can have a significant impact on daily life.
 It refers to discomfort or pain experienced in the upper, middle, or lower back region.
 The intensity of back pain can range from mild and achy to severe and debilitating.

 There are several potential causes of back pain.
 One of the most common causes is muscle strain or sprain, which can occur due to improper lifting, sudden movements, or overexertion.
 Poor posture, especially during prolonged sitting or standing, can also contribute to back pain.
-Other factors include injuries such as herniated discs, degenerative conditions like arthritis, spinal abnormalities, and certain medical conditions.
+Other factors include injuries such as herniated discs, degenerative conditions like arthritis, spinal abnormalities such as Anterolisthesis, and certain medical conditions.

 How can Chiropractic help treat Back Pain?